fmjaeschke/identityiq_sandbox/README.md

 - vagrant
 - (optional) vagrant-vbguest (see [Troubleshooting](#troubleshooting) section in case of problems)
 - identityiq.war version 8.1
+- at least 32 GB of disc space
+  * ~6 GB for Oracle docker image itself (wil be saved as .tar file in current directory)
-- at least 10 GB of disc space (~6 GB for Oracle docker image itself + ~3 GB to build Oracle docker image)
+  * ~17 GB for VirtualBox image, if Oracle docker image was loaded from .tar file (~26 GB for Virtualbox image, if Oracle docker image was built from scratch)

 - plenty of time (on my AMD Ryzen5 2600 it takes 795 seconds alone to build the Oracle docker image)